kiwicom/structlog-sentry/README.md

 log = structlog.get_logger()
 ```

-Do not forget to add the `structlog.stdlib.add_log_level` processor before
-`SentryProcessor`.
 The `SentryProcessor` class takes the following arguments:

 - `level` - events of this or higher levels will be reported to Sentry,
   default is `WARNING`